-Your gastrointestinal (GI) tract is one of the most important parts of your body, as it plays a role in digesting foods, absorbing nutrients, and eliminating wastes, not to mention that 80 percent of your immune system is located in your gut.
-So when inflammation strikes, putting your GI tract in less than optimal condition, your overall health can be compromised, wreaking havoc on your body processes and causing debilitating pain at the same time.
+Your gastrointestinal (GI) tract is one of the most important parts of your body, as it plays a role in digesting foods, absorbing nutrients and eliminating wastes, not to mention that 80 percent of your immune system is located in your gut.
+So when inflammation strikes, putting your GI tract in less than optimal condition, your overall health can be compromised, disrupting your body processes and causing debilitating pain at the same time.
 This is exactly what happens when you get Crohn’s disease.

 Basic Facts About Crohn's Disease

-Named after Dr. Burrill B. Crohn, a physician who first described the disease in 1932 (the other two were Drs.
+Named after Dr. Burrill B. Crohn, one of the three physicians who first described the disease in 1932 (the other two were Drs.
 Leon Ginzberg and Gordon D. Oppenheimer), Crohn’s disease is a type of inflammatory bowel disease (IBD) that occurs when an abnormal immune system response leads to chronic inflammation anywhere in the GI or digestive tract — from the mouth to the anus.1 This autoimmune condition is often confused with ulcerative colitis, another type of IBD, but there are distinct differences between the two.

-Crohn’s disease is now becoming a widespread problem — in fact, of the 1.4 million Americans dealing with IBD today, about 700,000 are suffering from Crohn’s.
-More than 8,000 new cases of Crohn’s are diagnosed every year, and research shows that the number continues to rise, particularly among young people.2 In the U.K, 145 out of every 100,000 people have this illness.3 Anyone can be diagnosed with Crohn’s, although it usually manifests in people 15 to 30 years old — most people experience it in their 20s.4
+Crohn’s disease is now becoming a widespread problem — about 700,000 Americans are now suffering from Crohn’s.
+More than 8,000 new cases of Crohn’s are diagnosed every year, and research shows that the number continues to rise, particularly among young people.2 In the U.K, 145 out of every 100,000 people have this illness.3 Anyone can be diagnosed with Crohn’s, although it usually manifests in people 13 to 30 years old — most people experience it in their 20s.4

-Crohn's Disease Can Wreak Havoc on Your Health
+Crohn's Disease Can Severely Hamper Your GI Health

-The havoc that Crohn’s disease inflicts on your GI tract can lead to a variety of symptoms, which can be mild to severe.
-These include abdominal pain, persistent diarrhea, rectal bleeding, fatigue and weight loss.
-The intensity of these symptoms can depend on the area/s affected.
-Note that Crohn’s disease can appear in “patches” — affecting some parts, while leaving others untouched.
+The damage that Crohn’s disease inflicts on your GI tract can lead to a variety of symptoms, which can be mild to severe.
+These include abdominal pain, persistent diarrhea, rectal bleeding, fatigue and weight loss.5 The intensity of these symptoms can depend on the areas affected.
+Note that Crohn’s disease can appear in “patches” — affecting some parts, while leaving others unharmed.6